How to write specific examples in IELTS essay body paragraphs.

-In writing task 2, it is very important to be able to extend your ideas and explain your main points with examples in IELTS essay body paragraphs.
+In writing task 2 it is very important to be able to extend your ideas and explain your main points with examples in IELTS essay body paragraphs.
 This can be done with supporting points and most importantly, specific examples.
-This is necessary to get a good band score in task response and helps with overall cohesion of the essay.
+This is necessary to get a good band score in task response and helps with the overall cohesion of the essay.
 By using examples the examiner can clearly see how you are developing your main idea in the main body paragraphs.
-However, the examples given must be specific to the task question and your main idea, they should also be clear, easy to follow and concise.
+However, the examples given must be specific to the task question and your main idea and they should also be clear, easy to follow and concise.

 They do not have to be real but they must look plausible.
 This is different from an essay you would write at University where you need true factual information and citations.
 IELTS essays are not the same as University essays.